FreeDSx/LDAP/docs/Server/Configuration.md

 #### setStorageConfig

 Storage is configured on `ServerOptions` via `setStorageConfig()` or by passing a config to the `ServerOptions` constructor.
-Choose one of the built-in backend configs: `InMemoryStorageConfig`, `JsonStorageConfig`, or `PdoConfig` (SQLite or MySQL).
+Choose one of the built-in backend configs: `PdoConfig` (SQLite or MySQL) or `InMemoryStorageConfig`.
 All directory operations (search, authenticate, and optionally write) are dispatched to the resulting storage.

 ```php
 use FreeDSx\Ldap\LdapServer;